 In 1999 the LGBA changed it's name to the Pride Alliance in order to be more inclusive of transgender members and Allies (yes, we do have Ally officers) who want to get involved.

 In 2005 an LGBT Center was created at Princeton University, and in 2006 the Pride Alliance in conjunction with FFR held the First annual formal dinner.
-The Pride Alliance is still going strong, and welcomes your interest and participation.
+The Pride Alliance is still going strong and hosts an annual queer formal every fall and Pride Month every April and welcomes your interest and participation.